geraldsanga/project-cinema-frontend/README.md

 * _/now_playing_movies/_ to get all the movies that are currently showing

 ## The backend app
-Click this 👉 [link](https://github.com/geraldsanga/project-cinema-backend) to follow installation guides for the frontend application written in Vue.js
+Click this 👉 [link](https://github.com/geraldsanga/project-cinema-backend) to follow installation guides for the backend application written in Django

 ## Installation
 * get all dependencies 📦 with